Integrations

 Configure group notifications

-Notification settings apply to the group.
-Choose events that are relevant for the whole team — avoid noisy per-user notifications in a shared group.
+Notification settings in Settings → Integrations → WhatsApp apply to the group.
+Choose events relevant for the whole team — avoid noisy per-user events in a shared group.

-• Actions taken in the group (e.g. /assign) are attributed to the individual's linked Everia account, not the group.
+• Actions taken in a group (e.g. /assign) are attributed to the individual's linked Everia account, not to the group.

-• Group chats can only be linked to one project.
+• A group can only be linked to one project.
 Use separate groups for separate projects.

-• The bot ignores messages that are not commands — normal team conversation is not processed.
+• The bot ignores messages that are not commands — normal team conversation is never processed or stored.

 Troubleshooting